 - Artificial Intelligence (AI) is becoming a more prominent part of the sales process.

-- Training for sales is added back into budgets.
+- Just-in-time training for sales is added back into budgets.

 - Many enterprise teams are planning to get "leaner" by placing more importance on content-based marketing and sales enablement content.